semprunl/fe-interview/README.md

 ### What we are looking for?

-Keep it simple.
+Please use VueJS and keep it simple.
 Really.
 4-6 hours isn't a lot of time and we really don't want you spending too much more time on it than that.
 It's more important for us to see how you approach the problem rather then solving it in its entirety.